Best PGP Guide for Sponsors Still in the 2020 Lottery Pool

 The Math That Matters

 But the 2026 intake is paused.
-IRCC is processing existing inventory, not issuing new invitations.
-The earliest a new draw could happen is 2027, and there's no guarantee it will draw from the 2020 pool versus opening a new intake.
+IRCC is processing existing inventory, not issuing new invitations, and it has announced no timeline for a future draw.
+There is no guarantee a future intake will draw from the 2020 pool rather than open a new intake.

 Every year you're not selected is another year your parents age without Canadian healthcare coverage.
 Every year is another set of tax returns you need to maintain above the MNI threshold.
 And when the draw finally comes, you get exactly 60 days — not 60 days plus the time you wish you'd spent preparing.